 For many years, the answer was to simply destroy or toss away the old belt.
 It was an easy excuse for a hot angle.
 A heel would win a title and voice displeasure over the way the championship belt looked, or how old it was, and how he deserved something more fitting to a wrestler of his stature.
-An angle that wrestlers relied on for years was taking a title and throwing it from a bridge into a body of water, as Steve Austin famously did with the Intercontinental belt on an episode of RAW.
+For years, an angle that wrestlers relied on was taking a title and throwing it from a bridge into a body of water, as Steve Austin famously did with the Intercontinental belt on an episode of RAW.

 OK, relax.
 Austin didn’t really throw the Intercontinental championship belt into the river.
 Instead, he tossed a beat-up old tag team title in the water.
 But Austin wasn’t the first to do this angle.
 Ronnie Garvin did the same thing with the Knoxville, Tennessee, version of the Southeastern title in the 1970s, and Dick Slater did it with the Mid-South TV medallion in the 1980s, tossing it into the Arkansas River.
 Jerry Stubbs threw the Alabama title into Pensacola Bay, and Playboy Buddy Rose lofted the Pacific Northwest title into the Columbia River in Portland.

 Watch Archived Footage of Dick Slater Throwing the Mid-South TV Title Medallion into the Arkansas River:

 The big loser there was Stubbs.
 While Mid-South/UWF and PNW debuted beautiful new Parks-made belts that looked great on TV and in person, Continental went back to Levy, whose version of the Alabama title was not good, to say the least.
 Thankfully, it was retired a short time later.

 Watch Superstar Billy Graham Destroy the Mulkavitch-made WWF Championship Belt: